PaddlePaddle/Parakeet/examples/fastspeech2/aishell3/README.md

 ### Get MFA result of BZNSYP and Extract it.

 We use [MFA2.x](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to get durations for aishell3_fastspeech2.
-You can download from here [aishell3_alignment_tone.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/AISHELL-3/with_tone/aishell3_alignment_tone.tar.gz), or train your own MFA model reference to [use_mfa example](https://github.com/PaddlePaddle/Parakeet/tree/develop/examples/use_mfa) of our repo.
+You can download from here [aishell3_alignment_tone.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/AISHELL-3/with_tone/aishell3_alignment_tone.tar.gz), or train your own MFA model reference to [use_mfa example](https://github.com/PaddlePaddle/Parakeet/tree/develop/examples/use_mfa) (use MFA1.x now) of our repo.

 ### Preprocess the dataset.